 Weigela shrubs have had the interest of plant breeders and the new selections bloom with a heavy bomb of flowers in June, as well as a recurrent bloom later in summer into fall.
 Check out our vast assortment in white, pink, purple, red, and even yellow.
 The new selections have deep purple foliage as a great backdrop to the flower color.
 New selections are much smaller.

 How about the showiest woody shrub for summer into fall?
-Rose of Sharon is a woody Hibiscus that has the interest of the breeders for double flowers and being sterile plants.
+Rose of Sharon is a woody Hibiscus that has the interest of the breeders for double flowers and for being sterile plants.
 The flowers resemble carnations on a larger shrub.
 Amazing blue, purples, pinks, white, and bicolor plants are showy and hardy.

 Lilacs galore!
 Nature Hills has some beautiful, colorful and fragrant shrubs in many sizes for those of you who can’t plant Crape Myrtles in the north.
 Lilacs rock and come in blue, lavender, pink, purples of many shades, white, and even a pale yellow.